Mingy123/celeste-sddm/README.md

 SDDM theme trying to replicate Celeste

+There is a lite branch with a less intensive version, e.g. less animations and sfx

+### Usage

+You can navigate with WASD/HJKL/UpDownLeftRight buttons; Enter/C and Escape/X for "forward" and "backward" respectively.

+On selecting a card (with username on it), you can input password.
+Press Enter to login.

 ### Dependencies (credits: 3ximus)

 It is necessary to have the Phonon GStreamer backend for qt5, GStreamer ffmpeg Plugin and GStreamer Plugins Good